 During the execution phase, the project team should execute the project plan in compliance with the project scope.
 Approval of the project should be based on IT governance decisions.
 Approval of subsequent phases should be based on review and acceptance of the deliverables from the previous phase.
-In the event of overlapping project phases, an approval point should be established by program and project sponsors to authorize project progression.
+In the event of overlapping project phases, program and project sponsors should establish an approval point to authorize project progression.